Zorf87/vuetify-m3-theme-builder/README.md

-# Vuetify Material Design 3 Theme Builder
+# Material Theme Builder for Vuetify

-Questo tool è una copia del progetto ufficiale [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/) fatto in Vue + Vuetify.
+This tool is a version built with Vue and Vuetify of the official [Material Theme Builder](https://material-foundation.github.io/material-theme-builder/) project.
-Ti consente di visualizare i vari componenti di vietify selezioando un colore primarioesportare la configurazione del tu tema custom cosi da poterla copiare facilmente su altri progetti.
+It allows you to preview various Vuetify components by selecting a primary color and easily export your custom theme configuration, ready to be used in other projects.

 ## ❗️ Important Links